Ira-Project/lastword/MVP/Experiment 8 with GPT Assistant.md

 5) Tour response is directed at your friend.
 Always respond in the first person and always refer to your friend in the second person.

 {
-  "name": "compute_answer",
+  "name": "compute_response",
   "parameters": {
     "type": "object",
     "properties": {
       "response": {
         "type": "string",
-        "description": "Write a response to your friend that states how you tried to compute an answer to the given problem.
+        "description": "Write a response to your friend detailing how you tried to compute an answer to the given problem.
 Your response should strictly adhere to the rules provided to you.
 Do not use your own judgment to assess whether your friend's explanation is correct or not."
       },
       "answer": {
         "type": "string",